ayh20/flogo-components/README.md

 1. A trigger that reads UDP data

-See the individual components for more information
+See the individual components for more information about their functionality